neelaruban/neelaruban.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-Experience the power of the cloud with an accomplished Engineer, who has a proven track record of helping businesses thrive.
-With a strong background in working with top consultancies and product companies, I am dedicated to assisting clients in achieving their best in the public cloud.
+Discover the potential of the cloud with an experienced Engineer who has a track record of supporting business growth.
+With a background in collaborating with reputable consultancies and product companies, my focus is on helping clients achieve their best in the public cloud.

-You can explore my tech journey and professional achievements [here](https://www.linkedin.com/in/suseendran/).
-Join me on this exciting cloud adventure and embrace a future of boundless possibilities!
+Feel free to explore my tech journey and professional accomplishments [here](https://www.linkedin.com/in/suseendran/).
+Together, let's embark on an exciting cloud adventure and embrace a future full of possibilities!